Northrop YF-23

-The Northrop/McDonnell Douglas YF-23 is an American single-seat, twin-engine, stealth fighter prototype technology demonstrator designed for the United States Air Force (USAF).
-The design team, with Northrop as the prime contractor, was a finalist in the USAF's Advanced Tactical Fighter (ATF) demonstration and validation competition, battling the YF-22 team for full-scale development and production.
+The Northrop–McDonnell Douglas YF-23 is an American single-seat, twin-engine, stealth fighter prototype technology demonstrator designed for the United States Air Force (USAF).
+The design team, with Northrop as the prime contractor, was a finalist in the USAF's Advanced Tactical Fighter (ATF) demonstration and validation competition, battling the Lockheed-led YF-22 team for full-scale development and production.
 Nicknamed "Black Widow II", two YF-23 prototypes were built.

 In the 1980s, the USAF began looking for a replacement for its F-15 fighter aircraft to more effectively counter emerging threats such as the Soviet Union's advanced Su-27 and MiG-29 fighters.
 Several companies submitted design proposals; the USAF selected proposals from Northrop and Lockheed for demonstration and validation.
 Northrop teamed up with McDonnell Douglas to develop the YF-23, and Lockheed, Boeing, and General Dynamics developed the YF-22.
-The YF-23 was stealthier and faster, but less agile than its competitor.
+The YF-23 was considered stealthier and faster, but less agile than its competitor.
 After a four-year development and evaluation process, the YF-22 team was announced as the winner in 1991 and developed the F-22 Raptor, which first flew in 1997 and entered service in 2005.
 The US Navy considered using a naval version of the ATF as an F-14 replacement, but these plans were later canceled due to costs.

 After flight testing, both YF-23s were placed in storage while various agencies considered plans to use them for further research, but none proceeded.
 In 2004, Northrop Grumman used the second YF-23 as a display model for its proposed regional bomber aircraft, but this project was dropped because longer range bombers were required.
 The two YF-23 prototypes are currently displayed at the National Museum of the United States Air Force and the Western Museum of Flight.

 Development

 Concept definition

 American reconnaissance satellites first spotted the advanced Soviet Su-27 and MiG-29 fighter prototypes between 1977 and 1979, which caused concern in the US.
 Both Soviet models were expected to reduce the combat and maneuverability advantages of contemporary US fighter aircraft, including the newly introduced F-15 Eagle and F-16 Fighting Falcon.
 US tactical airpower was further threatened by new Soviet systems such as the A-50 airborne warning and control system (AWACS) revealed in 1978 and more advanced surface-to-air missile systems.
-In 1981, the USAF began developing requirements and discussing with the aerospace industry on concepts for an Advanced Tactical Fighter (ATF) with both air-to-air and air-to-ground missions in consideration.
+In light of these late-Cold War threats, the USAF in 1981 began developing requirements and discussing with the aerospace industry on concepts for an Advanced Tactical Fighter (ATF) with both air-to-air and air-to-ground missions in consideration.
 The ATF was to take advantage of emerging technologies, including composite materials, lightweight alloys, advanced flight-control systems, more powerful engines, and stealth technology.